tytydraco/yessleep/out/I_worked_on_death_row_and_this_was_the_case_that_ended_my_career.md

 "

-&#x200B;

 Wild theories after that one got out.
 A lot of at home accidents from fanatic groups, as electricity use in occults started to resurge.

-And I sometimes wondered about the mysticism of it myself.
+And I try to stay away from the mysticism of it myself.
 EVPs.
 Photographs.
 Energy.
-It's difficult not to have some sort of obsession with volts and amps, or Tesla coils while in this field.
+But it’s difficult not to have some sort of obsession with volts and amps, or Tesla coils while in this field.
 For instance, when electric cars were commercialized, I embraced them.
 Watches.
 Books on my tablet.
 It seems like such an odd thing to say for someone in such an archaic profession, but it is true.

 That was until it happened to me.

 What became the most important case of my career, turned into one of pure terror.
 But I suppose I can't properly tell that story.
 Not really.
 Not without telling the last moments of Jennifer Tooley.
-As the this story and hers intertwine.
+As this story and hers intertwine.
 Although, I don't know where the truth begins and the lies end.

 What I do know is that Jennifer Tooley was a budding journalist on this side of the Sierra Nevada.
 An all valley kind of girl.
 Beautiful, young, and full of potential.
 And on the night she was murdered.
 She was covering an event for work.

 Her text messages didn't indicate anything out of the ordinary.
 Gossip.
 Complaining about her dress.
 Her boss.
 How much she enjoyed the food.
 And what she hated.
 Later in the night, she even sent her brother a photo of the "cute guy" she had just met at the bar.
 A photo that would turn out to be the only clear image of her killer prior to his apprehension.
 And I mean this when I say.
 It's as if before that photo was taken of him.
 The man never even existed.
 He's in none of the public records.
 And as of this writing, no one has come forth to identify him or claim him as kin.

-&#x200B;

 Jennifer Tooley's body would be found 4 days later in a nearby cabin, after her brother reported her missing.
 She was found along with all of her belongings.
 Among them was a napkin where she had written: **Tonight I met a man.
 Though he claimed to be something more.
 But isn't that what they all say?**